-So you will have to choose only one amongst these enchantments.
+So you will have to choose only one of these enchantments.
 Incompatibility is pretty much the only con it has as an Enchantment.
 Still, you can always wear different enchantments on different pieces of your armor, like boots or chest plates.
 To be exact, it offers you a 16% damage reduction rate at level IV.
 The damage reduction rate does not sound impressive, but it will all make sense as we explain ahead.

 You might find this interesting: Minecraft Best Crossbow Enchantments

-See, when we talk about the other Protection Enchantment, like the Fire Protection, they only save you from fire damage or the burning duration.
+See, when we talk about the other Protection Enchantment, like Fire Protection, they only save you from fire damage or the burning duration.
 But this, on the other hand, is very generalized, and it will protect you from everything but with lower rates.
 So those other protection enchantments have their own situational uses.
 But, you can wear this one everywhere in order to be safer.
 That’s why we have ranked Protection Helmet Enchantment in Minecraft higher than the rest.

 Fire Protection IV

-The enchantment will also protect you from the monsters that use fire, and most of them are in nether.
+The enchantment will also protect you from the monsters that use fire, and most of them are in the nether.
 The prime example is Blazers.
 Fire Protection offers a 15% increased protection at every level.
 So if we do the math, then at the max level, which is IV, you will get 60% fire protection with this enchantment.
-Like all the other protection enchantments, this is not compatible with any other protection enchantments, including the Projectile Protection, Blast Protection, and Protection Enchantment.
+Like all the other protection enchantments, this is not compatible with any other protection enchantments, including Projectile Protection, Blast Protection, and Protection Enchantment.

 Another thing worth noting is that if you use the enchantment on multiple armor pieces, then the system will select the one with the most protection.
 Meaning if you think that with two 60% fire protection enchantments, you will be completely fire resistant, then it’s not going to work.
-The enchantment is worth considering seeing the amount of times players die with fire.
+The enchantment is worth considering seeing the number of times players die with fire.
 Unless you are exceptionally good at avoiding fire in Minecraft, this enchantment is definitely a must for the helmet in fiery areas.